 How Vietnam sacrifices economy to protect its people?

-The Hanoitimes - Taking tough measures for the safety of people has become the government's top priority.
+Taking tough measures for the safety of people has become the government's top priority.

 The government of Vietnam has stated since the initial stage of the new coronavirus outbreak that it will do anything to protect local people, even at the expense of economic benefits.

 |Vietnam's Prime Minister Nguyen Xuan Phuc.
 Photo: VGP|

 At the regular cabinet meeting in January, Prime Minister Nguyen Xuan Phuc said that the government decided to take all measures to push back the epidemic for the safety of the people together with keeping social and economic stability, security, and national defense.

 The PM reiterated at a government meeting early March that Vietnam consistently pursues the the aim of protecting the health of locals and foreigners in the country.